 The updated Permanent Care Manual 2020, which replaces the Adoption and Permanent Care Procedures Manual (2004), outlines current policy and practice guidelines for permanent care teams, child protection and kinship and foster care service providers providing permanent care services in Victoria.

-The CYFA provides for the Children’s Court to make a permanent care order to a person or persons if satisfied that the person or persons is/are suitable to have parental responsibility for the child.
+The Children, Youth and Families Act 2005 (CYFA) provides for the Family Division of the Children’s Court to make a permanent care order to a person or persons if satisfied that the person or persons is/are suitable to have parental responsibility for the child.
 Sections 319-327 of the CYFA, provide for when the Court may make a PCO, how an application may be made, the effect of a PCO, the restrictions on making a PCO, when a PCO may lapse, how disputes between persons jointly granted parental responsibility are to be resolved, changes to the nature of a PCO and how applications to revoke or vary a PCO may be made and by whom.

 Type of order in place prior to applying for a PCO